Why should I file Chapter 13 if I have to pay all my creditors in full?

 Not visible in a spreadsheet is the reduced stress that Chapter 13 brings, by corralling all creditors in a single proceeding and having the law to back you up on the schedule on which they are paid.

-Chapter 13 keeps you in control of your assets, protected by law, while you pay off what you owe.
+Chapter 13 saves money and keeps you in control of your assets, protected by law, while you pay off what you owe.